Skip to content

 sh

-export BOOTSTRAP_PEER_ID=<paste-from-step-2>
+export BOOTSTRAP_PEER_ID=<your-peer-id>

 docker compose up -d